Fatburger and Buffalo's Expres - GuruFocus.com

 LOS ANGELES, Aug.
-19, 2022 (GLOBE NEWSWIRE) -- FAT (Fresh.
+22, 2022 (GLOBE NEWSWIRE) -- FAT (Fresh.
 Authentic.
 Tasty.)
-Brands Inc., parent company of Fatburger, Buffalo’s Express, and 15 other restaurant concepts, announces the official opening of the first Fatburger and Buffalo’s Express in Mexico.
-Situated in the heart of Mexico City, the restaurant is the first of 50 franchised locations to arrive in the country in partnership with franchisee, Red Rombo Group SA de CV.
-A second Mexico City location is also slated to open by the end of the 2022.
+Brands Inc. announces the opening of the first Fatburger and Buffalo’s Express in Morocco.
+Located in Marrakesh on the famous M Avenue, the co-branded restaurant provides premium American fare, including delicious, custom-built burgers and award-winning wings.

-“Since announcing our development plans in Mexico last year, we have been working hand-in-hand with the Red Rombo team to open our first location for locals to get a taste of what we are all about,” said Jake Berchtold, COO of FAT Brands’ Fast Casual Division.
-“We have opened other concepts in our portfolio in Mexico recently, which have been met with an incredible reception.
-With this opening, we anticipate the same type of demand for our delicious made-to-order burgers and wings!”
+“Over the last 70 years, Fatburger has developed a loyal following across the globe,” said Jake Berchtold COO of FAT Brands’ Fast Casual Division.
+“While our burgers are often front and center, it also is the dining experience itself that has led to us now having over 200 locations worldwide.
+We look forward to introducing Marrakesh locals to our celebrated history and showing them why we have earned the title of Hollywood’s favorite burger.”

-“There is no better burger out there than a Fatburger,” said Sergio Mendez, CEO of Red Rombo Group SA de CV.
-“Each burger is handcrafted to perfection with limitless toppings to choose from.
-As brand fans, we wanted to bring this one-of-a kind food experience to the country.
-We are thrilled to be opening our doors in Mexico City so we can introduce the community to what makes Fatburger so special.”
+“Fatburger is truly the best burger out there,” said Franchisee Abdel Houachmi.
+“When I tried Fatburger for the first time years ago, I immediately knew this was a concept that would stand the test of time.
+I’m confident that when guests take their first bite of a Fatburger that they too will see why we are different from others in the burger space – big, juicy made-to-order burgers with endless toppings to select from.”

 Ever since the first Fatburger opened in Los Angeles 70 years ago, the chain has been known for its delicious, grilled-to-perfection and cooked to order burgers.
 Founder Lovie Yancey believed that a big burger with everything on it is a meal in itself; at Fatburger “everything” is not just the usual roster of toppings.
 Burgers can be customized with everything from bacon and eggs to chili and onion rings.
 In addition to its famous burgers, the Fatburger menu also includes Fat and Skinny Fries, sweet potato fries, scratch-made onion rings, the Beyond Burger®, turkeyburgers, hand-breaded crispy chicken sandwiches, and hand-scooped milkshakes made from 100% real ice cream.